-Nature and Probable Consequences-On March 3, 2020, Rhode Island Hospital reported that the stereotactic frame holding a patient in prescribed treatment position had disengaged during a gamma knife treatment of a left vestibular schwannoma. (a type of nerve tumor).
+Nature and Probable Consequences-On March 3, 2020, Rhode Island Hospital reported that the stereotactic frame holding a patient in treatment position had disengaged during a gamma knife treatment of a left vestibular schwannoma (a rare tumor that forms in the nervous system).
 As a result of the improper positioning of the patient, the estimated dose to the treatment site was 4 Gy (400 rad), and an unintended dose of 13.6 Gy (1,360 rad) was estimated to a region of the left temporal lobe within the brain.
 The attending neurosurgeon notified the patient of the estimated dose right after treatment.
 The results of a follow-up magnetic resonance imaging (MRI) on June 22, 2020, revealed a stable vestibular schwannoma without any evidence of acute changes, and no changes were seen to the left temporal lobe.
 Additionally, the attending neurosurgeon conducted follow-up meetings with the patient on June 24, 2020 (televisit), and on July 23, 2020 (phone call), during which the patient stated that they continued to have no neurological complaints from the treatment.
 A second follow-up MRI was performed 4 months later, and the results were normal.

-Causes-The cause of the event was unable to be determined.
-It is unknown what contributed to the frame movement and how the screws securing the patient in the treatment position had shifted from the initial position.
+Causes-The cause of the event is believed to be improper positioning of the patient.
+Additionally, it is unknown what contributed to the frame movement and how the screws securing the patient in the treatment position had shifted from the initial position.
 The licensee arranged for a service call from the manufacturer, and the manufacturer's field service engineers could not identify any system issue that may have contributed to the event.